tsobe/lobiani/infra-config/README.md

     ```
     argocd login localhost:8480
     ```
-   Initial password is the the name of argocd pod.
+   Initial password is the name of argocd pod.
 It can be obtained as `kubectl get pod -l app.kubernetes.io/name=argocd-server -n argocd`
 4. Add a private repository
     ```